 Step 4: Provide request for medical certification

 If the reason for leave is due to a serious medical condition of an employee or an eligible family member, a medical certification is to be given to the employee at the same time as the rights and responsibility notice.
 This certification must be completed by a medical provider and the employee has 15 calendar days to provide the completed form back to the employer.
 This will give you the information needed to determine if the leave meets the requirements for a qualifying leave of absence.

 Step 5: Provide designation notice

 Once you receive the completed medical certification employers must then provide a designation notice to the employee.
 Again, this notice must be given to the employee within 5 business days of receiving the completed medical certification.
 This designation notice must inform employees their leave is either denied or approved.
 If approved, it will be counted against their FMLA entitlement.
-If the medical certification is unclear or incomplete, more information may be requested, and the employee should be given a reasonable time to return the information requested.
+If the medical certification is unclear or incomplete, more information may be requested, and the employee should be given a minimum of 7 calendar days to return the information requested.

 Step 6: Leave is taken

 While the employee is taking their leave, an employer can and should require the employee to keep the company updated on their status.
 As the employer, it’s best to have a policy under attendance and call-in procedures and inform the employee they must continue to follow this policy throughout the duration of their leave.

 Step 7: Return to work and reinstatement

 If a medical certification was requested and received, you must indicate in both the rights and responsibilities and designation notices that a medical release is required to return to work.
-This isn’t needed for parental leaves or for leaves to care for an employee’s family members.
+This is only needed if the employee is out for their own serious health condition.